New Patients (972) 666-1594

 Of course, sometimes surgical therapy is still needed, and Dr. Dean and the team at our Plano, TX office can offer these types of therapies as well.
 If you are a patient in the Plano, TX, or Dallas, TX area searching for gum disease treatment, contact us to explore your options.

-Non-surgical Gum Treatment FAQs
+Non-Surgical Gum Treatment FAQs

 How is non-surgical periodontal treatment done?

-Does nonsurgical periodontal treatment improve systemic health?
+Does non-surgical gum treatment improve systemic health?

 Some speculate that while periodontal therapy lowers inflammation in dental tissues, it may also have a good impact on systemic health by lowering inflammation throughout the entire body.